 - Paths of travel

-- Location of facility, including address, postcode, location of access street(s), nearest
+- Location of the facility, including address, postcode, location of access street(s), nearest

 - cross street and name of facility (if available), either stated in words or pictorially Represented.